dozymoe/portage-delta-update/README.md

-portage-delta-upgrade
+portage-delta-update
 =====================

-Python scripts to help upgrade portage, a Gentoo software packaging system, using the delta files instead of the usual rsync.
+Python scripts to help update portage, a Gentoo software packaging system, using the delta files instead of the usual rsync.

 Warning: this method will give you late by 2-3 days portage tree, compared